Meat is the most popular food to cook on a grill, and it is where most beginners start their grilling journey.

-Other meats you may want to try out as your skills improve are lamb chops, which are extremely tasty when grilled with a little lemon juice and mixed green herbs sprinkled over them.
+Other meats you may want to try out as your skills improve are lamb chops, which are extremely tasty when grilled with a bit of lemon juice and mixed green herbs sprinkled over them.

 Fish is another popular meat on the grill, but it is best if you use fresh fish, so the ease with which you can source fresh fish will depend on your location.

-Still, on the topic of fish, we have enjoyed many a seaside grill with skewered prawns and crayfish on the grill with a little garlic, lemon butter as the basting sauce!
+Still, on the topic of fish, we have enjoyed many a seaside grill with skewered prawns and crayfish on the grill with a little garlic and lemon butter as the basting sauce.

 If grilling is your favorite way to cook, there are methods to cook almost any type and cut of meat on the grill.
-If you can’t find a recipe, make up your own and tweak it till you like it!
+If you can’t find a recipe, make your own and tweak it until you like it.